raacampbell/MATLAB-Beginners/README.md

+#WHAT IS THIS?
+THIS BRANCH IS FOR DEFACING THE REPO AND ACCEPTING PULL REQUESTS THAT MIGHT SCREW IT UP.

 #Basic MATLAB coding tute: code organization
 Repo for interactive talk.
 The idea is to clone this repo and follow along.